awsdocs/aws-step-functions-developer-guide/doc_source/input-output-inputpath-params.md

 # InputPath and Parameters<a name="input-output-inputpath-params"></a>

-Both `InputPath` and `Parameters` provide a way to manipulate JSON as it moves through your workflow\. `InputPath` can limit the input that is passed by filtering the JSON notation by using a path \(see, [Paths](amazon-states-language-input-output-processing.md#amazon-states-language-paths)\)\. `Parameters` enable you to pass a collection of key\-value pairs, where the values are either static values that you define in your state machine definition, or that are selected from the input using a path\.
+Both the `"InputPath"` and `"Parameters"` fields provide a way to manipulate JSON as it moves through your workflow\. `InputPath` can limit the input that is passed by filtering the JSON notation by using a path \(see [Paths](amazon-states-language-input-output-processing.md#amazon-states-language-paths)\)\.
+The `"Parameters"` field enables you to pass a collection of key\-value pairs, where the values are either static values that you define in your state machine definition, or that are selected from the input using a path\.

-AWS Step Functions applies `InputPath` first, and then `Parameters`\.
+AWS Step Functions applies the `"InputPath"` field first, and then the `"Parameters"` field\.
 You can first filter your raw input to a selection you want using `InputPath`, and then apply `Parameters` to manipulate that input further, or add new values\.

 ## InputPath<a name="input-output-inputpath"></a>

 Use `InputPath` to select a portion of the state input\.

-For example, if input to your state includes the following:
+For example, suppose the input to your state includes the following\.

 ```
 {